vincent-pradeilles/KeyPathKit/README.md

 ### sum

-Calculates the sum of the values for a numerical attribute.
+Calculates the sum of the values for a numerical property.

 ```swift
 contacts.sum(\.age)